 The 1880 school vote was not a vote on the subject of women’s suffrage, but rather an outright granting of the right to certain women, in school elections only.
 Part of the argument was that women owned property and paid school taxes, and therefore deserved representation.
 There was also a general comfort with the idea that women knew what was best for children.
 But there was a great deal of confusion, also.
 Women were surprised to learn that by marrying a foreign national, they had lost their American citizenship.
 Despite being born in the US they could not vote.
 Certain cities (like Poughkeepsie) argued that the right did not extend to cities, only rural areas.
 Women armed with legal arguments disagreed but were barred from voting in Poughkeepsie.

-Now to the third location where women voted in 1880.
-Referred to as “East Poughkeepsie,” this was the location of Vassar College.
+In East Poughkeepsie, six women voted.
+Most seem to have been students at Vassar College, among them, "Miss Wheeler," who is said to have attended with her parents.
 Delayed several years due to the Civil War, Vassar Female College, as it was originally called, opened in 1865.
 While it was in no way a Quaker school like the others, influential Quakers were among its founders.
-Among them was the Nantucket-born astronomer Maria Mitchell, who Matthew Vassar lured to the College by building the extraordinary observatory that stand to this day.
+Among them was the Nantucket-born astronomer Maria Mitchell, who Matthew Vassar lured to the College by building the extraordinary observatory that stands to this day.

-On April 26, 1868, the Quaker Anna E. Dickinson spoke at the invitation of Maria Mitchell on women’s suffrage in her observatory.
+On April 26, 1868, the Quaker Anna E. Dickinson spoke at the invitation of Maria Mitchell on women’s suffrage in her observatory at Vassar College.
 The fact that Matthew Vassar left the company of Miss Mitchell just before the talk began is telling.
 The college’s early preference for keeping women's suffrage as a topic out of college discourse grew into a strong policy until well after 1910.
-But in 1868 Dickinson spoke the subject of “Idiots and Women,” a talk she gave frequently.
+But in 1868 Dickinson spoke on the subject of “Idiots and Women,” a talk she gave frequently.
 The title is informed by the fact that among the reasons someone may be prohibited from voting in New York is idiocy.
 And being a woman.

-1915 and 1917
+1915 and 1917 NY State Referenda